9 Useful Strategies for Reading in a Foreign Language Smoothly

-With the right techniques, language learning can usually be fun, but this is even more true of learning to read in a foreign language: basically all you have to do is read whatever you want, and you’ll get better at reading.
+Basically, all you have to do is read whatever you want, and you’ll get better at reading.
+It’s truly learning by doing.

-Of course, there are a few tricks you want to use along the way to make your “reading whatever you want” as efficient, effective and painless as possible.
-Here they are.
+Of course, there are a few tricks you’ll want to use along the way to make your reading as efficient, effective and painless as possible.
+Try these nine effective methods to up your reading in a foreign language game quickly.

 1. Transfer Your Reading Skills from Your Native Language

 If you can read one language, you can read them all—sort of.
-Studies (like this one) have suggested that to an extent, reading skills transfer from one language to another.
+Studies have suggested that to a certain extent, reading skills actually transfer from one language to another.

-Therefore, backloading your reading work is the way to go.
-In the early stages of your language learning, focus on becoming familiar with the language, expanding your vocab and getting a feel for the grammar.
+Therefore, in the early stages of your language learning, focus on becoming familiar with the language, expanding your vocab and getting a feel for the grammar.

 2. Split Your Time Between Focused Reading and Relaxed Reading

-You might think the fastest way to learn to read in a foreign language would be to always choose the hardest texts you can find and power through them with a dictionary.
+You might think the fastest way to learn to read in a foreign language would be to always choose the hardest texts you can find and power through them with a dictionary in hand.
 It turns out, though, that one of the most important factors in how well you learn to read is simply how much you read.
-And if you’re always trying 110%, you’re not going to have the stamina to do the kind of voracious book-guzzling that you need to polish your reading skills.
+And if you’re always trying 110%, you’re not going to have the stamina to do the kind of voracious book tackling that you need to polish your reading skills.

-Learning to read in a foreign language is definitely a task where the golden rule of language learning applies: Laziness is the mother of all effective language learning strategies.
-If you’re working too hard, you’re just not going to make it through an entire language.
+Learning to read in a foreign language is definitely a task where one of the golden rules of language learning applies: If you’re working too hard, you’re either going to get bored, or you’ll get worn out, not making it to the fun parts of the language.

 So the trick is to divide your time between the kind of intensive, grinding-your-teeth-and-clutching-a-dictionary reading that pushes the limits of your abilities and the kind of Sunday-afternoon-lounging-in-an-armchair-enjoying-a-nice-book reading that lets you put in foreign language reading hours while having a good time.